How to protect your WordPress site from hackers in 9 steps

 Cloudflare page Rules **

-Getting these configured makes a difference to what is indexed.
-Example page rules
+Getting these configured makes a huge difference to what is indexed.
+Preventing indexing of /wp-admin/ is essential.

 At the end of the above exercise, you’ve made significant changes that will boost security and help protect your WordPress site from hackers.